jterrier84/master/docs/stake-pool-guides/docker-pool-guide.md

 {% endhint %}

 In order for a node to connect to other peers in the network, a mechanism must be set in place.
 On Cardano the actual official mechanism forsees the use of a static network topology file, where the IP adress and port number of known peers can be configured.
-To make this process automized, a tool named TopologyUpdater exists.
+To automate this process, a tool called [TopologyUpdater](https://github.com/cardano-community/guild-operators/blob/alpha/docs/Scripts/topologyupdater.md) exists.
 IOHK is working on a more decentralized mechanism, called [peer-to-peer networking.](https://docs.cardano.org/explore-cardano/cardano-network/p2p-networking)
 The P2P networking doesn't require the configuration of a static network topology file anymore.

 To configure P2P on a relay node, we need to make some changes in the *-topology.json and *-config.json files: